 The primary use of the trip tank is to measure the amount of drilling fluid required to fill the hole while pulling pipe to determine if the drilling fluid volume matches pipe displacement.
 Other uses of the trip tank include measuring drilling fluid or water volume into the annulus when there is lost circulation & returns are lost, monitoring the hole while logging or following casing cement job, calibrating drilling fluid pumps, etc. The trip tank is also used to measure the volume of drilling fluid bled from or pumped into the well as the pipe is stripped into or out of the well.

 - In stripping operations, line up choke manifold so that returns are taken to the trip tank allowing accurate measurements to be recorded.
-Preference is to have a calibrated stripping tank take off from the trip tank.
+Preference is to have a calibrated stripping tank taken off from the trip tank.
 If this is not installed, the worksheet will reflect any net gain over calculated/predetermined closed-end pipe displacement.

 - A trip tank and pit watcher should be considered if vessel movement creates any problem in measuring drilling fluid requirements on trips.